stefanprodan/k8s-prom-hpa/README.md

 kubectl create -f ./podinfo/podinfo-hpa.yaml
 ```

-After a couple of seconds the HPA controller will contact the metrics server and will fetch the CPU
+After a couple of seconds the HPA controller contacts the metrics server and then fetches the CPU
 and memory usage:

 ```bash